yherrera001/MOVIES/README.md

 SELECT ALL * FROM moviestwo;

-SELECT * FROM moviestwo WHERE runtime < 100 AND rating = 'PG' OR 'G';

 ## Show the ID number and rating of all of the Horror and Documentary movies in the database.
 Do this in only one query.
-SELECT title, rating FROM moviestwo WHERE genre IN ('Horror' ,'Documentary');
+SELECT MovieID, rating FROM moviestwo WHERE genre IN ('Horror', 'Documentary');

 ## This time let's find the average, maximum, and minimum IMDB score for movies of each rating.
 That last query isn't very informative for ratings that only have 1 entry.
 ## Use a HAVING COUNT(*) > 1 clause to only show ratings with multiple movies showing.